MarcoAdami/Pratt-Parser-Rust/README.md

 ### Done

-- Parser (multiple digit number)
+- Parser
-- Expression (multiple digit number)
+- Expression
 - Expression -> binary AST
+- Only handle numeric expressions (multiple digit number)
+- Handle error of incorrect input

 ### In progress

 ### To do
 - Handle error of number greater than i128
-- Handle error of incorrect input
 - Expression -> multiple children AST

 # Essential Resources